The Turkish currency is collapsing. What is the impact ? - ExBulletin

 The Turkish currency is collapsing.
 What is the impact ?

-ANKARA, Turkey (AP) Turkey’s beleaguered currency has plunged to historic lows against the US dollar and the euro in recent months as President Recep Tayyip Erdogan continues a widely criticized effort to cut rates. interest despite soaring consumer prices.
+ANKARA, Turkey (AP) Turkey’s beleaguered currency has plunged to record highs against the US dollar and the euro in recent months as President Recep Tayyip Erdogan continues a widely criticized effort to cut interest rates despite the surge in consumer prices.

-Therefore, families struggle to buy food and other goods and the Turkish lira has lost around 40% of its value since the start of the year, becoming one of the worst performing currencies in the world.
+As a result, families are struggling to buy food and other goods, and the Turkish lira has lost around 40% of its value since the start of the year, becoming one of the worst performing currencies in the world.

 Here’s a closer look at Turkey’s currency crisis and its impact on a country with skyrocketing inflation: